isomerpages/csc-knowledge/index.md

   - infopic:
       title: ETHOS
-      description: ETHOS is a publication of the Civil Service College aiming to provide leadership, insight and context on a public policy issues of interest to Singapore
+      description: ETHOS is a publication of the Civil Service College aiming to provide leadership, insight and context on public policy issues of interest to Singapore.
       button: See More
       image: /images/Landing_Banner_Images/landingtile_ethos.jpg
       alt: Ethos Digital Edition Issue 25